-Bridgette Watson is an associate producer and writer at CBC Vancouver.
+Bridgette Watson writes and produces for news and current affairs at CBC British Columbia.
 You can reach her at Bridgette.Watson@cbc.ca or @Beewatz on Twitter.

 Latest from Bridgette Watson

 B.C. teen with social anxiety emerges victorious in battle with city hall to keep support puppy